HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/management/jwtmultiserver.md

 ## About this task

-The API uses JWT Bearer tokens for verification, but because the access tokens come from different token servers, the validation of the tokens needs to be changed.
+The API uses JWT Bearer Tokens for verification.
+However, because access tokens come from different token servers, the validation of tokens must be changed.

+This guide walks you through setting up Domino REST API across multiple Domino servers to use the same JWT keys.

 ## Before you begin

 You must have access to the **Management console**.

 !!! note

     - Make sure the **Management console** is secure.
 For more information, see [Functional Accounts](../../references/functionalUsers.md).
     - Credentials for the **Management console** aren't managed by the configured IdP, but are derived from the [configuration of functional accounts](../../references/functionalUsers.md).

 ## Procedure